jurdabos/vlc/docs/README.md

 https://www.valencia.es/web/smartcity/cas/proyectos/sensores-medioambientales-embarcados-emt

-These currently seem to be unavailable for data consumption.
+These currently seem to be unavailable for data consumption. (clarification request sent to Contacta.vlci@valencia.es)

 The city has deployed noise sensors in tourist areas.
-These sensors log the equivalent continuous sound level, or specifically the Level A-weighted equivalent (LAeq) and produce daily noise indicators for day, evening, and night periods.
+These sensors log the Level A-weighted equivalent (LAeq) and produce daily noise indicators for day, evening, and night periods.

-Valencia also monitors climatic parameters and environmental hazards.
+VLC also monitors climatic parameters and environmental hazards.
 IoT sensors track rainfall and river water levels, feeding data into AI models that predict flood risks (https://thinkz.ai/smart-cities-trends-2025-ai-iot/#:~:text=Disaster%20prevention%20and%20response%20will,warnings%20to%20help%20reduce%20damage).
 Given the Mediterranean climate and occasional heavy rainstorms, these sensors provide early warning of floods.
-Additionally, standard weather sensors are present in both official weather stations and some IoT nodes, helping to map the urban microclimate.

 The city’s broader smart-city strategy includes related sensor deployments.
 Waste containers are equipped with fill-level sensors to prevent overflow and optimize collection routes.
 Smart parking sensors on streets help reduce traffic circling.
-Furthermore, Valencia leverages data from energy consumption sensors in buildings and even experiments with energy poverty IoT sensors to improve environmental equity.
+Furthermore, VLC leverages data from energy consumption sensors in buildings and even experiments with energy poverty IoT sensors to improve environmental equity.
 All sensor data is funneled into the central VLCi platform for unified management and analysis.